json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi-client.md

 # [Kiota](#tab/kiota)

-For C# clients, we provide an additional package that provides workarounds for bugs in Kiota.
+For C# clients, we provide an additional package that provides workarounds for bugs in Kiota, as well as MSBuild integration.

 To add it to your project, run the following command:
 ```